InfraSIM/docs/docs/obsoleted_rst/how_to_build.rst

 **Note:** You can do the build in either physical machine or virtual machine.
 The build runs faster on a machine with more memory.
 It takes about 30 minutes on a machine with 2GB memory.

 **Note:** If using virtual machine to do the build, ensure all source code is placed in own file system of that virtual machine.
-Because infraSIM build includes building Linux kernel and its filesystem out of source code, running build process inside virtual machine and placing source code in share folder in host machine would lead to mapping file related failure.
+Because InfraSIM build includes building Linux kernel and its filesystem out of source code, running build process inside virtual machine and placing source code in share folder in host machine would lead to mapping file related failure.

-Before you begin the journey of infraSIM project first time, you should have the Ubuntu 14.04 installed first, and then have the following packages installed:
+Before you begin the journey of InfraSIM project first time, you should have the Ubuntu 14.04 installed first, and then have the following packages installed:

 ``mkisofs autoconf pkg-config libtool nsis bison flex libncurses5 libncurses5-dev zlib1g-dev libglib2.0-dev libpopt-dev libssl-dev python-dev``